 Food companies often boast that their products are high in fiber or certain vitamins and minerals.
-Studies show that variety is key in a diet, so which foods should we focus on to get our recommended daily allowance of nutrients?
+Studies show that variety is key in a diet, but which foods should we focus on to get our recommended daily allowance of nutrients?

 Food also contains, in addition to vitamins and the macronutrients, many minerals or “trace minerals” as they’re often called.
 These include calcium, phosphorus, magnesium, iron, zinc, copper, sodium, and potassium.
 These are also sometimes referred to as electrolytes.
 Electrolytes are simply minerals that exist in our bodies in their ionic form.
-For example, sodium with a positive charge is the electrolyte sodium.
-But, it is still considered a mineral that we get from our food.
+For example, sodium with a positive charge is the electrolyte sodium, but, it is still considered a mineral that we get from our food.

 Where to Find Vitamins in Food